Welcome to the Raptor Research Center

-Established in 1987, the Raptor Research Center (RRC) supports graduate education for the unique Master of Science in Raptor Biology at Boise State University, conducts research about birds of prey (raptors) and the habitats in which they occur, offers research experiences for undergraduates (REU), and provides technical assistance to researchers.
+Established in 1987, the Raptor Research Center (RRC) supports graduate education for the unique Master of Science in Raptor Biology at Boise State University, conducts research about birds of prey (raptors) and their habitats, offers international student research experiences (IRES) and research experiences for undergraduates (REU), and provides technical assistance to researchers.

 Organization

 The RRC operates with the Department of Biological Sciences (DBS) as part of the College of Arts and Sciences at Boise State University.
-The RRC and DBS share common interests in biology and the conservation of natural resources that lead to collaborative exploration of raptors and their habitats through research, education, and conservation efforts.
+DBS and the RRC share common interests in biology and the conservation of natural resources, leading to the collaborative exploration of raptors and their habitats through research, education, and conservation efforts.

-Graduate students supported by the RRC conduct research on raptors and raptor habitats in the laboratory, local field projects, or international settings.
-The RRC also facilitates significant grant-based research.
+Graduate students supported by the RRC conduct research on raptors and raptor habitats in the laboratory, in the field (near or far), or in international settings.
+The RRC also facilitates significant grant-based raptor research.
 Projects include research with state and federal natural resource agencies, non-governmental organizations, and international partners.
 Additionally, the RRC offers technical assistance, support, and training to students and researchers.

 Collaboration